Traditional Plant-Based Cooking

 • These carrot cakes are the freshest on days 1 and 2.

-• For extra freshness, wrap the cakes in parchment/greaseproof paper, kitchen foil, or food wrap.
+• For extra freshness, wrap the cakes in parchment/greaseproof paper and kitchen foil.

 • Unfrosted carrot cakes can be frozen for up to 3 months.